Participate in National-Caliber Collegiate Competition from the Safety of your Home Barn

 “If scoring is subjective, you don’t know how you did,” says Batton.
 “This format gives a set of scores that coaches and riders can understand.”

-Registration for the virtual collegiate competition is due by October 9, 2020, with video submissions accepted between October 10 and October 16.
 Videos must be filmed in one take, so rider performance is as similar to a regular horse show as possible.
 The practicum phase is administered at the athlete’s home barn with a signed affidavit that the work is that of the competitor alone.
 Attire is ‘athletic’, with teammates wearing matching team shirts rather than traditional show clothes.
-Awards will be presented virtually on October 23.
+Awards will be presented virtually on April 27th.

 For more information about AEL Collegiate please visit: https://www.athleticequestrian.com/team-resources